-Dedicated software development laboratory for 3rd year students sponsored by UNUM.
+- Dedicated software development laboratory for 3rd year students sponsored by UNUM.

-> - Active participation by students in national and international competitions.
-Institute of Technology Carlow Software Development students were recently awarded 2nd place in FIWARE ‘Smart Society’ competition in Seville, winning €40,000 in prize money for their ‘My people Care’ project.
+- Active participation by students in national and international competitions.
+SETU Carlow Software Development students were recently awarded 2nd place in FIWARE ‘Smart Society’ competition in Seville, winning €40,000 in prize money for their ‘My people Care’ project.

-> - Institute of Technology Carlow maintains widespread collaborations with international third-level institution computing departments and has active research links with the Netherlands, France, China, Norway, Hungary and the UK.
+- SETU Carlow maintains widespread collaborations with international third-level institution computing departments and has active research links with the Netherlands, France, China, Norway, Hungary and the UK.

-> - Exit Awards: Higher Certificate in Computing (NFQ Level 6) after Year 2.
+- Exit Awards: Higher Certificate in Computing (NFQ Level 6) after Year 2.

-> What follow-on study opportunities are available?
+What follow-on study opportunities are available?

-> Graduates will also be eligible to proceed to the BSc (Honours) in Software Development at Institute of Technology Carlow.
+Graduates will also be eligible to proceed to the BSc (Honours) in Software Development.

-> What exemptions will I receive?-
+What exemptions will I receive?-